 Our team understands that municipal law is not one-size-fits-all.
 Successfully serving public clients requires a comprehensive, versatile approach that acknowledges what makes each municipality unique.
 We currently serve as counsel to over 23 municipalities in Maine and New Hampshire, all with varying population size, geography, governance structure, potential legal obstacles, and development opportunities.
 All have access to a legal team on stand-by and ready to help successfully maneuver any challenge.

 Our attorneys also focus on representing cities and towns on financing important municipal projects, providing strategic counsel to municipal leadership through every stage of each transaction.
 When tax increment projects involve the issuance of bonds, we serve as municipal bond counsel, assisting with bond transactions, and preparing and reviewing authorizing statutes, bond resolutions and indentures, official statements and disclosure, bond purchase contracts, SEC rule 15c2-12 continuing disclosure agreements, and other documents required for bond issues.
 Our finance attorneys routinely advise municipalities on all types of tax-driven real estate investments, including historic rehabilitation tax credit transactions, tax increment financing (TIF), tax-exempt lease transactions, Capital Fund Financing Program (HUD), real estate tax abatements, tax-exempt bond financing, letters of credit, liquidity facilities, and interest rate swaps.

-We work closely with the firm's Land Use and Permitting, Real Estate, Environmental, Legislative, Construction Law, Litigation, Employment Law, and Public Finance groups to provide a comprehensive approach to complex municipal issues when necessary.
+We work closely with the firm's Municipal Broadband, Land Use and Permitting, Real Estate, Environmental, Legislative, Construction Law, Litigation, Employment Law, and Public Finance groups to provide a comprehensive approach to complex municipal issues when necessary.